 For families with children, limited luggage, or mobility issues, having a car can be very helpful to avoid relying on transit.

 CAR HIRE COMPANIES VERONA AIRPORT

 List of all car hire companies at Verona VRN Airport

-Walking and cycling works for shorter distances if you strategically base yourself but limits ability to see the entire region.
+Walking and cycling work for shorter distances if you strategically base yourself but limit your ability to see the entire region.

 Recommendations on where to stay in Lake Garda without a car:

 Getting Around Car-Free: Ideal Places to Stay at Lake Garda

 A dreamy destination of glittering blue waters, colorful villages, and Mediterranean landscapes, Italy’s Lake Garda entices visitors from across the globe.
 Yet many wonder if a car is necessary to fully experience this renowned lake region.
 Fortunately, excellent public transportation, boats, tours, taxis, and walkable towns provide car-free access to enjoy Lake Garda’s beauty.

 By strategically choosing where to stay, visitors can relax lakeside without a car.
 Focus accommodations near train stations, ferry ports, and villages easy to explore on foot or bicycle.
 Here are top picks for car-free bases to discover magnificent Lake Garda: